-The TJPA Board approved the fiscal year 2014 Capital and Operating Budgets on July 1, 2013.
-The main component of the TJPA's fiscal year 2014 \$282,964,000 Capital Budget is the continuation of construction of the new TTC.
-Approximately \$222.2 million is budgeted for construction activities and \$8.6 million for construction management.
-The TJPA has budgeted approximately \$11.8 million for the TTC building architecture and engineering contract in fiscal year 2014, and \$1.2 million for bus storage facility engineering and design.
-While the TJPA took possession of all properties required for the completion of Phase 1 of the Transbay Program in fiscal year 2011, expenditures associated with the eminent domain process as well as relocation consultation and assistance, goodwill loss assistance and other miscellaneous costs will be incurred in fiscal year 2014.
-The fiscal year 2014 budget includes approximately \$10.4 million for these right of way acquisition expenditures.
+The TJPA Board approved the fiscal year 2015 Capital and Operating Budgets on June 12, 2014.
+The main component of the TJPA's fiscal year 2015 \$322,771,000 Capital Budget is the continuation of construction of the new TTC.
+Approximately \$277.6 million is budgeted for construction activities and \$6.6 million for construction management.
+The TJPA has budgeted approximately \$11.1 million for the TTC building architecture and engineering contract in fiscal year 2015.
+While the TJPA took possession of all properties required for the completion of Phase 1 of the Transbay Program in fiscal year 2011, expenditures associated with the eminent domain process will be incurred in fiscal year 2015.
+The fiscal year 2015 budget includes approximately \$1.1 million for these right of way acquisition expenditures.

-The TJPA's fiscal year 2014 budget anticipates that most of the revenues to pay for these expenditures will be provided by the following sources: the funding identified in the expenditure plan approved by the voters for the half cent sales tax for transportation in San Francisco ("Prop K"), the bridge toll increases approved in Regional Measure 1 and 2 and AB1171 ("RM-1", "RM-2" and "AB1171"), federal and state security-related grants passed through from AC Transit, grants from the Federal Transit Administration ("FTA"), an American Recovery and Reinvestment Act ("ARRA") grant from the Federal Railroad Administration ("FRA"), and land sales proceeds from the sale of Parcel T, and the sale of Parcels P, P' and P", which closed in October 2013.
+The TJPA's fiscal year 2015 budget anticipates that most of the revenues to pay for these expenditures will be provided by the following sources: the funding identified in the expenditure plan approved by the voters for the half cent sales tax for transportation in San Francisco ("Prop K"), the bridge toll increases approved in Regional Measure 1 and 2 and AB1171 ("RM-1", "RM-2" and "AB1171"), federal and state grants passed through from AC Transit, grants from the Federal Transit Administration ("FTA"), an American Recovery and Reinvestment Act ("ARRA") grant from the Federal Railroad Administration ("FRA"), and land sales proceeds.

-The approved fiscal year 2014 Capital Budget shows revenues in two categories - committed and planned.
-Committed revenues are those planned expenditures of grants that were allocated at the time the TJPA Board approved the 2014 fiscal year budget, and planned revenues include sources that have pending applications with funding partners or applications that are anticipated to be submitted and approved during the fiscal year.
-Throughout the 2014 fiscal year, TJPA will work with the funding agencies to secure grants as any additional funding needs are identified.
-This is explained in detail in the staff report which was submitted with the fiscal year 2014 budget and can be found on the TJPA website for the July 1, 2013 TJPA Board meeting.
+The approved fiscal year 2015 Capital Budget shows revenues in two categories-committed and planned.
+Committed revenues are those planned expenditures of grants that were allocated at the time the TJPA Board approved the 2015 fiscal year budget, and planned revenues include sources that have pending applications with funding partners or applications that are anticipated to be submitted and approved during the fiscal year.
+Throughout the 2015 fiscal year, TJPA will work with the funding agencies to secure grants as any additional funding needs are identified.
+This is explained in detail in the staff report which was submitted with the fiscal year 2015 budget and can be found on the TJPA website for the June 12, 2014 TJPA Board meeting.

-The fiscal year 2014 Operating Budget was approved July 1, 2013, and consists of \$5,612,895 in revenues and expenditures.
+The fiscal year 2015 Operating Budget was approved June 12, 2014, and consists of \$4,752,708 in revenues and expenditures.
 Expenditures include a facility management contract, security, operating support for AC Transit, and parking control officers.
-The majority of the revenues will be provided by an RM-2 operating grant.
+The majority of the revenues will be provided by the RM-2 operating grant.

-Management's Discussion and Analysis (Required Supplementary Information-Unaudited) For the Year Ended June 30, 2013
+Management's Discussion and Analysis (Required Supplementary Information-Unaudited) For the Year Ended June 30, 2014